dvci/shc-terminology/input/pagecontent/index.md

 It provides both human-readable terminology resources, as well as computable versions in the form of [JSON](https://www.json.org) representations of [FHIR Resources](https://www.hl7.org/fhir/resource.html).

+### Use Case-Specific Terminology

+FHIR Implementation Guides (IGs) are used to specify the FHIR payload within SMART Health Cards.

+#### Vaccination & Testing IG

+The [SMART Health Cards: Vaccination & Testing Implementation Guide](https://vci.org/ig/vaccination-and-testing) describes the patient information and clinical data contained in SMART Health Cards related to vaccinations and qualitative laboratory testing for infectious diseases.
+Terminology relevant to these use cases is described in the table below.

+{% include credential_types.html %}

-### Terminology for All Health Cards
+### Terminology for All SMART Health Cards

-#### Credential Types

-SMART Health Cards are identified by one or more [credential types described in this CodeSystem](CodeSystem-health-card.html) (see the [SMART Health Cards specification](https://spec.smarthealth.cards/#health-cards-are-encoded-as-compact-serialization-json-web-signatures-jws) for more information).
-Each combination of credential types may be associated with a FHIR Implementation Guide and/or type-specific terminology.
-This site provides support for the latter.

 #### Identity Assurance Level

 The codes in [this CodeSystem](CodeSystem-identity-assurance-level.html) may be used by Issuers of SMART Health Cards to record if/how a patient's identity was verified at the point of care.
 For example, if a patient showed their driver's license to verify their name and date of birth when getting a vaccination, this would correspond to `IAL1.4`.

-### Terminology by FHIR Implementation Guide (IG)

-#### Vaccination & Testing IG

-The [SMART Health Cards: Vaccination & Testing Implementation Guide](https://vci.org/ig/vaccination-and-testing) describes the patient information and clinical data contained in [`#immunization`](CodeSystem-health-card.html) and [`#laboratory`](CodeSystem-health-card.html)-type SMART Health Cards related to infectious diseases.

-{% include credential_types.html %}
+#### `#health-card`

+SMART Health Cards are identified by a `vc.type` value of `https://smarthealth.cards#health-card`, which is defined [in this CodeSystem](CodeSystem-health-card.html).
+See the [SMART Health Cards specification](https://spec.smarthealth.cards/#health-cards-are-encoded-as-compact-serialization-json-web-signatures-jws) for more information.

 ### Terminology Versioning

 ValueSets from medical terminology (e.g., CVX, LOINC, etc.) are versioned using a `YYYY.n` format where `YYYY` is the year a given version was created and `n` is an incremented integer.

+Unified terminology ValueSets (e.g., [all COVID-19 vaccine codes](ValueSet-immunization-covid-all.html)) are versioned with the date they were generated (e.g., `20230101` for generation on Jan 1, 2023).

 Other terminology resources are versioned with [semantic versioning](https://semver.org/).